 I stupidly had left my warm hat in my duffel bag back in the travel office in Kochkor and hadn't even thought about bringing a warm scarf along on the trip.
 Steven didn't need his sunhat so I wore that under my riding helmet and was plenty warm - a fashion statement I was not, but warm, yes!

 Joomart said most trekking guides think July is the best time of the year to go on multi-day tours in Kyrgyzstan because of the warm temperatures.
 Even though it was overcast and we think the temperatures were probably in the 50s, Joomart still wore sunscreen on his face as he said the sun was so strong at that altitude.
+The clouds looked very ominous but luckily rain held off.
+For the first time ever, we had had to buy wet pants in preparation for this horse trek because we were going pretty late in the season and might get a lot of rain.

 It was clear that countless horse treks had resulted in many paths crisscrossing the mountain.